Use Third-Party JavaScript Libraries

 Add the lwc:dom="manual" directive to an empty native HTML element.
 The owner of the component calls appendChild() on that element to manually insert the DOM.

-This component uses the D3 JavaScript library to create an interactive data visualization.
+This example uses the D3 JavaScript library to create an interactive data visualization.

 A component displaying a graph of colored dots connected by lines.
 You can click and drag the dots to change the shape of the graph.

-First, create a component to contain the map.
+3. Create a component to contain the graph.
 Here, the container is an empty <svg>.
 The lwc:dom="manual" directive tells LWC that the DOM in the <svg> element has been inserted manually.

 In the component’s JavaScript class, import loadStyle and loadScript from lightning/platformResourceLoader.
 Import the d3 static resource as well.
 Notice that D3 is the static resource reference for loading the resources, and d3 is the name of the static resource uploaded to Salesforce.